Reading a book - Lesson 3 - Example presentation + rubric

 • Go through the rubric, step by step, and decide how many points Hannah should get for each of the criteria

-• Then compare and discuss with your classmate (in English!)
+• Work together with your classmate (in English!)

 • Be ready to share your points & feedback on the next slides